RockefellerArchiveCenter/dm-transfer-workflow/inventory.md

 -	Inventory digital media item(s) in ArchivesSpace when the item(s) are encountered during accessioning/processing.
 Initial description of any digital media items inventoried during accessioning can be created in an FA shell record.
 -	Describe digital media items in a sibling relationship to their parent units (e.g. file for [standard processing](/processing-manual/#processing-levels)) with the same box and/or folder instances.
 Do not create a child relationship to represent the association between the digital media item and the parent unit.

--	Inventory digital media items in the Digital Media Log as they are encountered during accessioning/processing.
+## Role of the Digital Media Log
--	In order to save a digital media item record, you must supply the ArchivesSpace Ref ID of the appropriate file-level component representing the digital media item in ArchivesSpace and retrieve the file and resource titles.
--	For accessioning or [minimal processing](/processing-manual/#processing-levels), you may supply the Ref ID of the series-level, subseries-level or file-level component.

-## Setup

-The Digital Media Log is a tool for identifying digital media items during accessioning/processing in order to plan and perform preservation actions like disk imaging and for recording digital media stabilization information.
-It is integrated with ArchivesSpace, the collection management system used at the RAC for archival records, in order to reduce duplicate data entry, record the location of a digital media item, track and manage transferred items, and ensure more effective and efficient control of collection material.
-More information about the Digital Media Log can be found on the RAC's [Digital Media Log GitHub repository](https://github.com/RockefellerArchiveCenter/dm_log).
+The Digital Media Log is a tool for identifying digital media items during accessioning/processing in order to plan for future preservation actions like disk imaging and for recording digital media stabilization information.
+The Digital Media Log serves as a “backlog database” and should only be used when preservation actions (imaging, file transfers) cannot happen during processing.
+Additions to the Digital Media Log will be reviewed on a case-by-case basis by the Assistant Director for Processing and the Digital Media Archivist.

-## Instructions
+## Processing Team

-To create and save a digital media item record:

-1. Inventory the digital media item(s) in ArchivesSpace as described in the Overview section above.
-For further details on the creation of archival description, please refer to the Guide to Processing Collections at the RAC.
-2. Open the Digital Media Log, located at [dm-log.rockarch.org](http://dm-log.rockarch.org/) and set up an account.
+The Processing Team is responsible for addressing the backlog of digital media represented by the Digital Media Log and should avoid adding to it where feasible.
+Add to the Digital Media Log only if:
+- The item is outside the scope of the media types that can be imaged in-house, please fill out the **Digital Media Vendor Transfer form** and follow the corresponding [workflow](https://docs.rockarch.org/processing-manual/processing/#image-eligible-digital-media).
+- The item will not image/virus check successfully, please troubleshoot and if imaging/virus checking is still unsuccessful fill out the **[Advanced Troubleshooting form](https://form.asana.com/?k=EsWapMmv2cZMzHwcrD9_2A&d=4711715224923)** and follow the corresponding [workflow](https://docs.rockarch.org/dm-transfer-workflow/troubleshooting/#advanced-troubleshooting-form).

+## Archivists Outside of the Processing Team

-3. On the homepage for the Digital Media Log, click **Add Digital Media Item**.
-(Button should be located at the bottom of the homepage, below the list of digital media items)
+Notify the Digital Media Archivist of the existence of digital media within the collection that is being processed by doing the following:
-4. A record will generate for the digital media item and the digital media item **ID** field will autopopulate.
-5. Copy the ArchivesSpace Ref ID for the parent component from ArchivesSpace into the **ArchivesSpace Ref ID** field and click **Find in ArchivesSpace**.
-(The parent component is the description of the digital media item in ArchivesSpace.
-Make sure that the component has been saved in ArchivesSpace before attempting this step.)
-6. The **Parent Component** and **Parent Resource** fields should autopopulate.
-If they do not, contact the administrator.
-7. Choose the appropriate format from the drop down menu in the **Format** field.
-8. Default entry for **Transfer Status** field - **Not Transferred** - will autopopulate.
-This field along with the **Transfer Method** and **Date Transferred Field** can be updated after the digital media item record is saved.
-(You will want to return to the digital media item after transfer actions have been completed or attempted)
-9. Click the **Submit** button to save the record.
-If you are ready to transfer the item, continue to [transfer setup](/dm-transfer-workflow/transfer-instructions#transfer-overview-&-setup)
+- Navigate to the Preservation and Access section of the Processing Asana Project
+- Open the task labelled: “Image eligible digital media and document in finding aid/digital media log”
+- Tag the Digital Media Archivist/Head of Processing by using “@+their name” in the comments.

 Next Step: [Transfer Instructions](/dm-transfer-workflow/transfer-instructions)